rebahama/social-reviewer-backend/README.md

 File for agile approach can be found here: [Agile](https://github.com/rebahama/social-reviewer-backend/blob/main/AGILE.md).

 # Testing
-Testing the API can be found here: [testig](https://github.com/rebahama/social-reviewer-backend/blob/main/TESTING.md).
+Testing the API can be found here: [Testing](https://github.com/rebahama/social-reviewer-backend/blob/main/TESTING.MD).

+# Credits

+* Inspiration and help to get started was taken from the Code institute DRF walkthrough video.

+* The official Django rest framework website was used [DRF](https://www.django-rest-framework.org/)

+Click here to go back to the first [README](https://github.com/rebahama/social-reviewer-backend/blob/main/README.md)